-The Powerhouse Theater Season uses four different venues for its productions:
+The Powerhouse Theater Season uses five different venues for its productions:

 Hallie Flanagan-Davis Powerhouse Theater